 Peppermint oil has been used for a long time as a medicine, orally, topically and for inhalation.

 There are sufficient data to demonstrate its traditional use for several indications, for more than 30 years across European Union.

-Table 3b: Overview of evidence on period of medicinal use of f peppermint oil (PO) for TU
+Table 3b: Overview of evidence on period of medicinal use of peppermint oil for TU